Diusrex/275-Final-Project/Pong/readme.txt

-The flow of this program is as follows:

 The ball can start travelling in any direction, but it's total speed will always be the same.
 Also, the ball will minorly speed up every time it hits a paddle up to a certain point.
     The x and y speed will be increased at random, so it's angle may change